Keto Diet Terms Explained

-If you’re at all familiar with the world of natural health or weight loss, chances are you’ve come across the words: ketogenic, ketosis, ketone, or keto diet.
-Though you may have heard these words, or perhaps adopted some of the main principles surrounding them, we think it’s important to know what they mean and to fully understand what this method of eating really entails. 😉
+If you’re at all familiar with the world of natural health or weight loss, chances are you’ve come across the words: keto, ketosis, ketone, or ketogenic diet.
+Though you may have heard these words, or perhaps adopted some of the main principles surrounding them, we think it’s important to know what they mean and to fully understand what this method of eating really entails.

-- Ketogenic diet – a diet that tends to promote the metabolic formation of ketone bodies by causing the body to use fat (rather than carbohydrate) as its principal energy source.
+- (Keto)genic diet – a way of eating that tends to promote the metabolic formation of ketone bodies by causing your body to use fat (rather than carbohydrates) as its principal energy source.

-- Ketosis – a metabolic state characterized by raised levels of ketone bodies in the body tissues.
+- Ketosis – a metabolic state that is characterized by raised levels of ketone bodies in the body tissues.

-- Ketone body – any of three related compounds (acetone, acetoacetic acid, beta-hydroxybutyric acid) produced during the metabolism of fats.
+- Ketone body – any of following three related compounds (acetone, acetoacetic acid, beta-hydroxybutyric acid) that are produced during the metabolism of fats.

 Things can sometimes get tricky when it comes to the world of “diets”.
 Often, we’re thrown a million and one suggestions as to what we are supposed to be eating daily, or even hourly.
 What can help to make it easier, is to really understand what is going on in the body when we consume certain foods.

 Using Fats for Fuel vs Using Carbs for Fuel

 Fats and carbohydrates are typically thought of as the two main fuel sources for the body.
 Carbohydrates provide very short term and quick supplies of energy, while fats are a long term, and far slower supply.
 Carbohydrates are actually the cell’s “preferred” choice of energy… because they are absorbed extremely quickly to produce energy.
 Fats are used as energy sources only in an absence of carbohydrates.